AromaWeb is Your Source for Extensive Essential Oil and Aromatherapy Information

 First, let's make sure that you understand the true definition of aromatherapy.
-Holistic aromatherapy is the practice of using volatile plant oils, including essential oils, for psychological and physical well-being.
+Holistic aromatherapy is the practice of using volatile plant oils, particularly essential oils, for physical, emotional and spiritual well-being.
 Holistic aromatherapy does not include the use of fragrance oils or other synthetic products.
-For a more detailed explaination, see AromaWeb's article entitled What is Aromatherapy?
+For a more detailed explanation, see AromaWeb's article entitled What is Aromatherapy?

 Below are a few common questions and answers that will help clarify what aromatherapy can and can't do.

-Can aromatherapy cure my major illness or psychological problem?
+Can essential oils or aromatherapy cure my major illness or psychological problem?

-If you expect that aromatherapy alone will cure a major illness or permanently "cure" "stress," you will likely be in for a disappointment.
-But if you develop a realistic mindset and expect that the safe, sensible use of essential oils may help with a physical condition, may help with symptoms, may effect your mood, or help alleviate or temporarily eliminate stress or other psychological factors, you should be delighted with the overall results that you experience by incorporating aromatherapy into your lifestyle.
+If you expect that the use of essential oils alone will cure a major illness or permanently "cure" "stress," you will likely be in for a disappointment.
+But if you develop a realistic mindset and expect that the safe, sensible use of essential oils may help with a physical condition, may help with symptoms, may effect your mood, or help alleviate or temporarily eliminate stress or other psychological factors, you should be delighted with the overall results that you experience by incorporating essential oils and aromatherapy into your lifestyle.
 For those that are newer in working with essential oils, your results will likely not be as effective as if you seek assistance from a qualified aromatherapist or practitioner with extensive experience working with essential oils.

 Holistic aromatherapy is a complementary alternative health modality.
-Aromatherapy and the use of essential oils are not intended to replace standard medical care, but is meant to complement it.
-In some cases, under the the guidance of a qualified practitioner, aromatherapy can offer an alternative choice to taking prescription or over-the-counter drugs.
+Aromatherapy and the use of essential oils are not intended to replace standard medical care but are meant to complement it.
+In some cases, under the guidance of a qualified practitioner, aromatherapy can offer an alternative choice to taking prescription or over-the-counter drugs.
 Aromatherapy can offer practical benefit for a variety of common ailments or symptoms such as assisting with cuts, wounds, bruises, inflammation, arthritis, muscle stiffness, indigestion, acne, skincare, haircare, hygiene, PMS, menstruation, and for providing mental and emotional assistance with such issues as stress, fatigue, anxiety, insomnia, fear and enhancing concentration.

-Aromatherapy does have valid and extraordinary uses.
-It can improve one's lifestyle tremendously, especially if you take the time to become educated about each essential oil, its chemistry, safety and applications.
+Essential oils and the practice of aromatherapy can improve one's lifestyle tremendously, especially if you take the time to become educated about each essential oil, its chemistry, safety and applications.
 But, as with anything in life, sensibility comes into play.
-Do not fall prey to any claims that aromatherapy can cure major illnesses or can cause miracles to happen.
+Do not fall prey to any claims that essential oils can cure major illnesses or can cause miracles to happen.
 Aromatherapy can be play a beneficial role in assisting with illnesses, but it should not be depended upon as a cure.

 Is there any actual "science" behind the use of essential oils?